 - In some states, punitive damages may be available depending on the facts.

 Speak to a Wernicke-Korsakoff attorney regarding the specific facts of your case to learn more.

 Misdiagnosis of Wernicke-Korsakoff Syndrome

-When it comes to Korsakoff disease, early diagnosis is a MUST!
+When it comes to Wernicke Korsakoff disease, early diagnosis is a must!
 A Wernicke-Korsakoff misdiagnosis can be fatal.
 Anytime a patient arrives at an emergency room with more than one symptom of Wernicke-Korsakoff Syndrome, the patient should be immediately evaluated and treated for vitamin B1 deficiency because it is a medical emergency.
 Furthermore, a doctor may be negligent for failure to diagnose and treat a patient when he arrives at the hospital with any of the above origins in his history and a single symptom of Wernicke’s Encephalopathy.

-If you or a loved one were delayed in getting vitamin B1 treatment due to a doctor’s failure to timely diagnose and provide treatment, call Simmons and Fletcher, P.C. for a free consultation today a (713) 932-0777.
+If you or a loved one were delayed in getting vitamin B1 treatment due to a doctor’s failure to timely diagnose and provide treatment, call Simmons and Fletcher, P.C. for a free consultation today at (713) 932-0777.

 Are There Any Other Causes of Wernicke’s Disease and Wernicke-Korsakoff Syndrome?